 London is a special place.
 On the surface, it operates and looks just like any other metropolis.
 But there’s a hidden side of London which attracts the most curious of travelers.
 Folklore, tales, and myth run deep in this mysterious city.
-From Jack the Ripper to monster supplies, London is filled with curiosities.
+From Jack, the Ripper to monster supplies, London is filled with curiosities.
 Of course, if you’re looking for a home base where you can stay in between your curious adventures the Park Grand Paddington Court London is situated near Hyde Park.
-And bonus, it’s central to many of these weird places to visit in London.
+And a bonus, it’s central to many of these weird places to visit in London.

 Originally opened as one of London’s “Magnificent Seven” park Cemeteries, Highgate might be the creepiest of all.
 Teeming with Vampire legend, this Victorian Gothic style cemetery was constructed in the late 1800’s.
 To date, there are stories of vampire hunters who converged into the graveyard in the night.
 They would break open tombs, mutilate bodies and drive wooden stakes into their hearts.

 2. Leadenhall Market